arkhamz/arkhamz/README.md

 **The fun stuff:**

 I'm a big fan of fantasy, sci-fi and ancient history.
-You can also find me playing a bit of badminton, football and Rocket League, or doing a bit of baking.
+Some of my hobbies include baking, gaming, badminton and archery.

 <!-- <a href="#" target="blank"> </a>
  -->